 Early Origins of the Conger family

-Cheshire where Congleton dates back to before the Domesday Book where it was listed as Cogeltone, land held by Bigod.
+The surname Conger was first found in Cheshire where Congleton dates back to before the Domesday Book where it was listed as Cogeltone, land held by Bigod.
 At that time,there was land enough for four ploughs, and was worth four shillings.

 By the 13th century, the place was often spelt Congulton and is probably derived from the Old English words cung + hyll + tun, which literally meant "farmstead at the round-topped hill."
 Baron Congleton, of Congleton in the County Palatine of Chester, is a title in the Peerage of the United Kingdom created for Sir Henry Parnell, 4th Baronet but bears no relationship to the surname's origin other than both share the same ancestral home.
 Today Congleton has a population of over 25,000.

 Early History of the Conger family

 This web page shows only a small excerpt of our Conger research.
 Another 171 words (12 lines of text) covering the years 1296, 1477, 1430, 1424, 1506 and 1548 are included under the topic Early Conger History in all our PDF Extended History products and printed products wherever possible.